damirmales/myp5blog/README.md

 Personnaly I use XAMPP server

 Installation
-Download project or clone it in the accurate server file (www for windows, htdocs for MAC...).
+Download project or clone it in the accurate server file (htdocs if you use XAMPP).

 1. Make a gitclone from Github repo
 2. Use Composer update to install dependencies